Rana Plaza collapse: International reaction

-The Savar building collapse has led to widespread discussions about corporate social responsibility across global supply chains.
+The Savar building collapse caused widespread discussions about corporate social responsibility across global supply chains.
 Based on an analysis of the Savar building collapse, Wieland and Handfield (2013) suggest that companies need to audit products and suppliers; and that supplier auditing needs to go beyond direct relationships with first-tier suppliers.
 They also demonstrate that visibility must be improved if supply cannot be directly controlled, and that smart and electronic technologies play a key role to improve visibility.
 Prior to its collapse in 2013, the eight-story commercial building known as Rana Plaza in Savar, Bangladesh, housed multiple garment factories, including New Wave Bottoms, Phantom, and Ether Tex; these manufacturers operated within the complex and produced clothing for a range of domestic and international brands and retailers.
-Finally, they highlight that collaboration with local partners, across the industry and with universities is crucial to successfully managing social responsibility in supply chains.
+Finally, they highlighted the significance of collaboration with local partners, across the industry and with universities to managing social responsibility in supply chains.

-Bangladesh Garment Sramik Sanghati, an organization working for the welfare of the workers, has called on the government, international buyers, and factory owners to compensate survivors and victims' families.
-The group has also asked that April 24 be declared Labor Safety Day in the country.
+The workers' organisation Bangladesh Garment Sramik Sanghati called on the government, international buyers, and factory owners to compensate survivors and victims' families.
+The group has also asked that April 24 be declared Labour Safety Day in the country.

-Global labour and rights groups have criticized Western retailers and say they are not doing enough to ensure the safety at factories where their clothes are made.
+Global labour and rights groups objected that Western retailers did not do enough to ensure the safety at their suppliers' factories.
 The companies linked to the Rana Plaza disaster include the Spanish brand Mango, Italian brand Benetton and French retailer Auchan.

 On 24 April 2014, thousands of people gathered at an event held to commemorate the first anniversary of the disaster near the building site.